josephrhobbs/rnaseq/README.md

 - Facilitates analysis of gene expression in biological samples
 - Reveals differential expression across multiple transcriptomes
 - Enables parallel processing of transcriptomic sequences at the scale of personal computing

+## Purpose

+Since the advent of next-generation RNA-Seq in the first decade of the 21st century, the amount of publicly available transcriptomic data from biomedical research has increased dramatically.
+This data has incredible potential to reveal differential gene expression and potential drug targets.
+This toolkit is developed with the particular intention to support cardiac muscle tissue engineering research.

 ## Licensing